Avaiga/taipy-getting-started/steps/explain_md/step_3_core_config.md

 - **Scope**: You can find in the code below two types of Scope: the Pipeline and Scenario scope (by default).
             Basically, with Scenario scope, datanodes are shared between all the pipelines of the scenario.
             With Pipeline scope, datanodes are not shared between pipelines and don't have access to other datanodes from other pipelines.
 For example, here, a 'predictions' datanode is created for each pipeline.
-So, if I add pipelines/algorithms, predictions will be all stored in different "predictions" datanodes.
+So, adding pipelines/algorithms will create predictions stored in different "predictions" datanodes.

-- **Cacheable**: It is a parameter used for more performance.
+"""- **Cacheable**: It is a parameter used for more performance.
 If the datanode has already been created and the inputs didn't    change.
-It is not necessary to run it again.
+It is not necessary to run it again."""

 ## Input datanodes